GuyL99/metropolis/README.md

 ## release notes:
 ### this version adds the public canvas struct:
-you can now use a public mutithreading safe canvas struct, the matching example is called canvas_struct
+added the possiblity to use keyboard events see the examples:key_event and key_event_glob
 ### former versions release notes:
 #### 0.6.0
+you can now use a public mutithreading safe canvas struct, the matching example is called canvas_struct
+#### 0.5.1
 fixed a bug that caused the text vertecies to not be cleared at he end of each iteration of the draw function
 #### 0.5.0
 some of the math functions were deprecated due to community feedback:sin,cos,tan,abs